google/osv-scanner/README.md

 $ go install github.com/google/osv-scanner/cmd/osv-scanner@v1
 ```

+### SemVer Adherence
+All releases on the same Major version will be guaranteed to have backward compatible JSON output and CLI arguments.

 ## Usage

 OSV-Scanner collects a list of dependencies and versions that are used in your project, before matching this list against the OSV database via the [OSV.dev API](https://osv.dev#use-the-api).
 To build the list of dependencies, you can point OSV-Scanner at your project directory, or manually pass in the path to individual manifest files.